akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 At the first, the farmer's wife was scrubbing an empty coop with vinegar.
 "The murrain took half the flock after the river burst its banks in April," she said, not looking up.
 "The damp-rot got into their lungs.
 The few that survived, we sold to the pedlars a month ago just to buy seed grain.
 We're living on pottage and prayer."

-At the second, a tenant of the manor was loading the last of his hay.
+At another, a tenant of the manor was loading the last of his hay.
 "Looking for a bird?" he barked, seeing her eyes stray to the empty yard.
 "You're two weeks late.
 The Abbot's Tithe collector came through on Sunday.
 The Abbey's own ponds were fished clean and their yards emptied when the King's household stayed there last week.
 The Abbot is holding us to our 'in-kind' debts to restock his own kitchen.
 If I had a prime gander left, it would be in a crate for the monks, not for sale to even to your father.
 I mean no disrespect, miss."

-At another—the nurse's farm, by the river bend—the nurse herself came out to meet her.
+At the nurse's farm, the one by the river bend, where Goosie came from as an egg—the nurse herself came out to meet her.
 She looked at Beatrice's face and seemed to understand.

-"You're after a bird for the King's table."
+"The King is back and you're after a bird for the King's table."

 Beatrice nodded.
 "The purveyors... the Abbot... there is nothing."